Science & Language Arts

 If the natural springs in are flowing after winter rains, then we put on our rain boots, study watersheds, and bust out the microscope to study fresh water ecosystems.

 Each year’s academic content is different both depending upon what’s happening in the yard and what the students are interested in.
+See the header for what we’re covering in coming years.

 Students delivering their science presentations.